janevalencia/nextjs-ssr-comments/README.md

 You can host your site using one of these solutions or any of our other trusted providers.
 [Read more about our recommended and trusted hosts](https://medium.com/frontend-mentor/frontend-mentor-trusted-hosting-providers-bf000dfebe).

-## Create a custom `README.md`

-We strongly recommend overwriting this `README.md` with a custom one.
-We've provided a template inside the [`README-template.md`](./README-template.md) file in this starter code.

-The template provides a guide for what to add.
-A custom `README` will help you explain your project and reflect on your learnings.
-Please feel free to edit our template as much as you like.

-Once you've added your information to the template, delete this file and rename the `README-template.md` file to `README.md`.
-That will make it show up as your repository's README file.
+## Wiki

+I have created a step-by-step processes done to develop this fem-challenge in the Wiki page [TBA]().
+I strongly suggest you start working on your solution first and then comeback to this section when you are ready to compare and review your solution.

+DISCLAIMER: There are no such thing as "one solution fits all"!
+Hence, while comparing solution, if you figure out ways how I can further improve the project solution, please drop in to discussion.
+Let's all learn from each other!

-## Submitting your solution
+## Submitting your solution to Frontend Mentor (FEM)

 Submit your solution on the platform for the rest of the community to see.
 Follow our ["Complete guide to submitting solutions"](https://medium.com/frontend-mentor/a-complete-guide-to-submitting-solutions-on-frontend-mentor-ac6384162248) for tips on how to do this.
 Remember, if you're looking for feedback on your solution, be sure to ask questions when submitting it.
 The more specific and detailed you are with your questions, the higher the chance you'll get valuable feedback from the community.

 ## Sharing your solution